-We are seeking applicants to fill three positions on the Construction Codes Advisory Board (CCAB) that represent each of the following professions:
+We are seeking applicants to fill two positions on the Construction Codes Advisory Board (CCAB) that represent each of the following:

 Each board member serves a three-year term.
 Because the code requires us to stagger the terms, we recruit new members every year to fill the expired terms.
 If you think you might be interested in serving on CCAB, watch the City's Boards and Commissions page for information about openings.

 Meetings are scheduled for the first and third Thursday of every month, as needed.

 For more information, read Tip 332, Review of DPD Decisions by the Construction Codes Advisory Board, or these code sections: Section 103.11 of the Seattle Building Code, Section 110.2 of the Seattle Mechanical Code, Sections C109.2 and R109.2 of the Seattle Energy Code, and Section 80.16 of the Seattle Electrical Code.

 Each board member represents a profession or the general public.
 CCAB has the following positions: